Skip to main content

 Study support workshops and groups

-Check out the Joint Guidance and Counselling Services' group offerings for the academic year 2025–2026 and join us!
-The Joint Guidance and Counselling Services offer a wide range of group guidance services related to well-being, study skills and career planning, provided by study psychologists, guidance counsellors, career counsellors and individual arrangements specialists, as well as peer counsellors.
-Below you will find the group offerings by period.
-Please note that registration is required for some groups.
-Detailed links to events and news on the Intranet, with possible registration links, will be updated in the group information throughout the academic year.
+Check out the Joint Guidance and Counselling Services' group offerings for the academic year 2026–2027 and join us!
+The Joint Guidance and Counselling Services offer a wide range of group guidance services related to well-being, study skills and career planning, provided by guidance counsellors, career counsellors, study psychologists and individual arrangements specialists, as well as peer counsellors.

 Download an image of the group offerings for the academic year in pdf format: